HMUNACHI/tango/README.md

 2. Rebuild the proto buffers `./build.sh`

 ### Running the Server locally
+1. Fetch you service account API key json file form GCP, and save as `cactus-gcp-credentials.json` in the root.
+2. Ensure you have insalled gcloud and then run `gcloud auth login`.
-1. Make the build scripts executable with `chmod +x test.sh`
+3. Make the build scripts executable with `chmod +x test.sh`
-2. Rebuild the proto buffers `./test.sh`
+4. Build and run `./test.sh`

 ### Deploying to GCP Compute Engine
 1. `docker build -t tango:latest .`
-2. `gcloud compute instances create-with-container tango-instance --container-image=tango-registry/tango:latest --zone=<ADD_ZONE>`
+2. In addition to the previous section, ensure docker is istalled and then run `gcloud auth configure-docker`

 ### Deploying on a local server

 1. `CGO_ENABLED=0 go build -ldflags="-s -w" -o tango .`
 2. `sudo systemctl daemon-reload`
 3. `sudo systemctl enable tango`